 Students with undergraduate degrees in mathematics, computational science, physical science, or engineering are eligible to apply for the Rickover Fellowship Program in Nuclear Engineering.
-The program is open to all individuals who will be beginning graduate studies (on or before September 1, 2021) or graduate students who are currently enrolled in a qualified course of study (see Qualified Academic Areas).
+The program is open to all individuals seeking a doctorate who will be starting graduate studies (on or before September 1, 2022) or who are currently enrolled in a qualified course of study (see Qualified Academic Areas).
 The initial award is limited to 48 months maximum for doctoral candidates.
 Prorated for previously completed graduate work, appointments may be shorter than the maximum allowable number of months.
-Extensions beyond the initial appointment will be considered on a case by case basis.
+Extensions beyond the initial appointment will be considered on a case-by-case basis.

 Employees of the DOE Naval Reactor Programs and their prime contractors are not eligible for the Rickover Fellowship Program in Nuclear Engineering.
 Title VII of the Civil Rights Act of 1964, as amended, prohibits discrimination in hiring, promotion, discharge pay, fringe benefits, job training, classification, referral, and other aspects of employment, on the basis of race, color, religion, sex or national origin.

 Application forms will be available from November through the end of January 31st of each year for fellowships beginning the following September.
 Applications from previous years or from other fellowship programs may not be used.
 Late and/or incomplete applications will not be considered for awards.
 A complete application packet consists of the following sections:

 - Student application (Electronic)

-- Reference Forms (Electronic) (Must have three reference forms submitted for you.)
+- Reference Forms (Electronic) (3 reference forms required)

-- Transcripts* (Official undergraduate and graduate transcripts sent directly from university registrar.
-Current transcripts should have Fall 2020 grades, if applicable.)
+- Transcripts* (Official undergraduate and graduate transcripts must be sent directly from university registrar.
+Current transcripts should have Fall 2021 grades, if applicable.)

 - GRE scores (scores must be sent directly from ETS using GRE code 5949, test scores dated before 2012 will not be accepted)

 - Authorization for Release of Information Form (Electronic)

 *Transcripts should be sent directly from the university registrar by fax, mail, or email to: